 The legislative framework for the APS

-The Act is supported by the following subordinate legislation:
+The PS Act is supported by subordinate legislation:

-- Public Service Regulations 1999.
-These Regulations include provisions relating to the functions of the Australian Public Service Commissioner and the Merit Protection Commissioner (MPC); the employer powers of Agency Heads; non-ongoing (temporary) employment arrangements; and use and disclosure of personal information.
+Public Service Regulations 2023 (the Regulations) provide further detail on the operation of the PS Act.
+The Regulations have provisions relating to the Code of Conduct; review rights; independent selection advisory committees; the functions of the Commissioner and the MPC; the employer powers of Agency Heads; non-ongoing (temporary) employment arrangements; and the use and disclosure of personal information.

 - Long Service Leave (Commonwealth Employees) Act 1976